These Quinoa Balls are soft and crispy vegan mock-meatballs perfect as nourishing, fun finger food for kids or appetizers.

 The oil is optional, but it ensures a nice crisp around the quinoa balls.

 Place the quinoa balls in the air frying basket, leaving some space between each ball.
 Spray oil on top of the balls.
-Air fry 15 minutes at 400°F (200°C), give a good shake in the basket, spray slightly more oil on top of the balls, and air fry for 5 extra minutes
+Air fry for 15 minutes at 400°F (200°C), give a good shake in the basket, spray slightly more oil on top of the balls, and air fry for 5 extra minutes.

 You can also fry these quinoa balls in a large non-stick skillet.
 Warm a little olive oil or coconut oil in the skillet.